When are the Golden Globes? Key times to know for the 2024 awards ceremony

 How to watch the 2024 Golden Globes without cable

-After years of airing on NBC, the 2024 Golden Globes finds a new home in 2024 on CBS.
-While most cable packages include CBS, you can easily stream the 2024 Golden Globes on Paramount+, even if you don't have a cable subscription, or if your cable subscription doesn't include CBS.
+After years of airing on NBC, the 2024 Golden Globes has found a new home in 2024 on CBS.
+While most cable packages include CBS, you can easily stream the 2024 Golden Globes by subscribing to the Paramount+ with Showtime plan, even if you don't have a cable subscription, or if your cable subscription doesn't include CBS.

-If you don't have a cable TV package that includes CBS, one of the easiest ways to catch your favorite network-aired TV shows, sporting events and the 2024 Golden Globes is through a subscription to Paramount+.
-The streamer offers access to all NFL games locally and nationally televised on CBS on all its subscription tiers.
-In addition, you can watch top-tier soccer like the Champions League live and SEC college football games as well, plus popular shows such as "Survivor" and "NCIS."
+If you don't have a cable TV package that includes CBS, one of the easiest ways to catch your favorite network-aired TV shows, sporting events and the 2024 Golden Globes is through the Paramount+ with Showtime plan.
+The streamer offers access to all NFL games locally and nationally televised on CBS.
+You can also watch top-tier soccer like the Champions League live and SEC college football games as well, plus popular shows such as "Survivor" and "NCIS."
 Paramount+ is also the exclusive streaming home to Super Bowl LVIII in 2024.

 Watch the 2024 Golden Globes free with FuboTV